Roundworms in dogs: A comprehensive guide

 Spot-on preparations:

-• Spot-on preparations are applied to the dog's skin and absorbed into the blood.
-They are particularly practical because they often also protect against other parasites.
+• Spot-on preparations They are applied to the dog's skin and absorbed through the bloodstream.
+They are particularly useful because they often protect against other parasites as well.

 2. Cleaning and hygiene:

-• Thoroughly cleaning the dog's environment is crucial to preventing re-infestation.
+• A thorough Cleaning the environment The dog's hygiene is crucial to prevent re-infestation.

 • The sleeping area, toys and feeding area should be cleaned and disinfected regularly.